 After the noncustodial parent has completed his CSS Profile, the College Board will send him an e-mail with instructions for uploading signed copies of his 2019 federal tax documents through the College Board's secure Institutional Documentation Service (IDOC).
 The noncustodial parent’s household must upload their tax documents by March 2, 2021*.

 Other Information: In some cases the College may require additional information to clarify unusual circumstances or to satisfy verification requirements of state or federal agencies.

-*Deadlines for Incoming Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
-All California residents must, however, complete the FAFSA and the GPA Verification Form by March 2, 2017, in order to be considered for a Cal Grant.
-This is a firm deadline for a successful Cal Grant application.
+*Deadlines for Incoming Freshmen: Incoming freshmen must submit the FAFSA, CSS Profile, tax documents and any other paperwork by March 2, 2021, or 15 days after acceptance, whichever is later.
+All California residents, however, must complete the FAFSA and the GPA Verification Form by March 2, 2021, in order to be considered for a Cal Grant.
+This is a firm deadline for the Cal Grant.